Nicolas Bouliane

 I still use reddit, but a lot less than before.

-I uninstalled the mobile app.
-The mobile website is unbearable, so I’m rarely tempted to use it.
+First, I uninstalled the mobile app.
+The mobile website is unbearable, so I lost the urge to visit it.

 On desktop, I use old.reddit.com.
-The old website is simpler, faster and quieter than the redesign.
-It feels more like a forum, and less like a dopamine casino.
-The Old Reddit Redirect extension enforces my choice.
-I hid a few of the remaining nuisances with ad blocker rules.
+The old website is simple, faster and quieter than the redesigned version.
+It feels more like the forums of yore, and less like a dopamine casino.
+I enforce my choice with the Old Reddit Redirect extension.
+I added some uBlock rules to hide the remaining annoyances.

 This is the default Reddit experience: